 The Australian Government is fast-tracking implementation of electronic prescribing (ePrescribing) as part of its COVID-19 National Health Plan.

-As an interim measure, to support telehealth services, the Australian Government has enabled the dispensing and claiming of pharmaceutical benefits using a digital image (photo, scanned copy or pdf) of the prescription.
+The Australian Government has enabled the dispensing and claiming of pharmaceutical benefits using a digital image (photo, scanned copy or pdf) of the prescription as an interim measure to support telehealth services.

 Under the Australian Government interim arrangements, the dispensing and claiming of pharmaceutical benefits using a digital image are allowed, including: